duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 - stub replaces itself with the address of the routine and executes the routine

 Dyn.
 Linking and DLLs require help from the OS
-- if the processes in mem are protected from one another, OS is th eonly one that can check to see that
+- if the processes in mem are protected from one another, OS is the only one that can check to see that
   - whether the needed reoutines is in another process' memory space
   - can allow multiple processes to access the same memory address
 - w/o this each program needs to include its own copy of its language library